dashpay/docs/introduction/features.rst

    given denomination by up to three extra rounds to further improve privacy.
 #.
 This process happens in the background without any intervention on
    your part.
-When you wish to make a private transaction, your funds will be ready to spend.
-No additional waiting is required.
+When you wish to make a transaction using your denominated funds no additional waiting will be required.

 Note that PrivateSend transactions will be rounded up so that all transaction inputs are spent.
 Any excess Dash will be spent on the